-That was until he hit his 60s and his network either retired, became unemployed, were downsized or they just died.
+That was until he hit his 60s – and his network either retired, became unemployed, was downsized, or passed away.
 His contacts within his industry greatly diminished.
-It did not help that he was on the manufacturing side of the business which had been shipped offshore for cost savings.
+It did not help that he was on the manufacturing side of the business, which had been shipped offshore for cost savings.

 He now needs to reinvigorate his network but this is not something he is comfortable doing.
 At the same time, he is not social media savvy.

-His network had aged out and left him abandoned.
+His network has aged out and left him abandoned.